USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     CMAQ in-line anthropogenic and natural emissions module.
 In line emissions are activated in the CCTM run script.
 Do not change this module setting.
     -   `emis/emis`
 -   `ModBiog: [default: biog/beis3]`<a id=ModBiog></a>
-Calculate biogenic emissions in-line with the BEIS3 model.
-Inline biogenic emissions are activated in the CCTM run script.
+Calculate biogenic emissions online with the BEIS3 model.
+Online biogenic emissions are activated in the CCTM run script.
 Do not change this module setting.
     - `biog/beis3`
 -   `ModPlmrs: [default: plrise/smoke]`<a id=ModPlmrs></a>
 Calculate in-line plume rise for large point sources using the Briggs algorithm as it is implemented in SMOKE.
 Inline emissions plume rise is controlled in the CCTM run script.
 Do not change this module setting.